rabumaabraham/AI-Interview-Coach/README.md

 ## 🧠 Core Features

-- **Job Description Input**
-  Paste any job description into the app to generate relevant and role-specific interview questions.

-- **AI-Generated Questions**
-  Uses NLP to create realistic and adaptive questions based on the provided job description.

-- **Text-to-Speech Functionality**
-  Reads questions aloud using browser-based speech synthesis to simulate real-time interview delivery.

-- **Voice Response via Speech Recognition**
-  Users answer aloud; the app captures spoken responses using the Web Speech API for a natural experience.

-- **Adaptive Question Flow**
-  Progresses through questions dynamically based on both the job context and user responses.

-- **AI Feedback on Answers**
-  Provides tips on structure, clarity, and technical content to help improve each response.

-- **Facial Expression Feedback**
-  Uses face detection and emotion recognition models to analyze non-verbal signals such as confidence, tone, and expression.

-  ## 🧠 Core Features

 - 📝 **Job Description Input**
   Paste any job description into the app to generate relevant and role-specific interview questions.